Female urinal: 2017 Dutch campaign

 Demand is increasing for "urination equality" or "potty parity".
 A grassroots urination equality campaign in the Netherlands caused a sensation in 2017, with women defiantly using urinals in men's toilets.
 The protest movement was formed under the name of Zeikwijven ("the wild-peeing women"), which advocates urination equality and takes action against the discrimination of women through by limiting possibilities for urination.

 The initiative was triggered after 23-year-old Geerte Piening was sentenced to a fine for urinating in public on the street.
 Her complaint was rejected on the judicial grounds that Piening should have used a street urinal common in the Netherlands.
 The objection that this was designed only for men was not accepted: "it may not be comfortable, but it is possible".
 According to one campaign initiator, the problem is that "it isn't possible for women to urinate in a decent, hygienic and dignified manner in a public urinal designed for men."
 In 2018, a mobile female urinal called the "Yellow Spot" was created around this protest.

 As part of this campaign, women in the Netherlands began to urinate demonstratively in public urinals for men.
 So, the Dutch city authorities are planning to increasingly offer a unisex version of the Urilift street urinals, which are now available in Dutch city centers, and can be used comfortably by men and women.

-Unisex urinals, which can be used by both males and females, are being marketed by various companies.
+Unisex urinals, which can be used by both men and women, are being marketed by various companies.
 However, these unisex urinals, as well as female-specific urinals, are significantly less common than male urinals.
 You will typically find a higher number of male urinals in men's public restrooms compared to their presence in private homes.
 This disparity reflects the traditional focus on male urinals in public facilities, which cater to a larger number of people and prioritize quick and efficient use.

 Unisex and female urinals, while available, have not yet become as widespread, possibly due to cultural norms and differing levels of market demand.
 Despite the benefits they offer, such as reduced wait times and water savings, their adoption has been slower.